High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 • Avoid sugary drinks including soft drinks, sports drinks, sweetened milk or alternatives, fruit drinks, 100% fruit juice and ready-to-drink sweetened coffees and teas.

-• Note: If your blood cholesterol level is high, your physician or dietitian may recommend restricting your intake of foods high in dietary cholesterol such as egg yolks, organ meats, full- fat dairy products and processed meats.
+• Note: If your blood cholesterol level is high, your physician or dietitian may recommend cutting back on foods that are high in dietary cholesterol such as egg yolks, organ meats, full- fat dairy products and processed meats.

 2. Cook and eat more meals at home